Mataram kingdom: Capital

 During this period the common concept of city, as it known in Europe, Middle East or China, as the urban concentration centre of politics, administration, religious and economic activities, was not quite established yet in ancient Java.
-The proper urban development as a city took place later in 13th-century Majapahit's Trowulan.
+The proper urban development as a city took place later in the 13th-century Majapahit's Trowulan.

 The capital itself is more likely refer to the palace, a walled compound called pura in Sanskrit, or in local Javanese as karaton or kadatwan, this is where the king and his family reside and rule his court.
 The palace itself is more of a collection of pendopo style pavilions surrounded by walls.
 These pavilions and halls are made from organic wooden and thatched materials, so they had decayed over centuries leaving only stone walls, gates, terraces and bases.
 The example of this type of secular buildings can be found in Ratu Boko compound.
 The Javanese urban centre in this period did not recognise walled-city as it found in Chinese or Indian counterparts, the only walled, well-guarded and protected compound was the king's palace and temple compound.
 The nagara or capital itself was more of a collection of densely populated villages surrounding the pura (king's palace).

 The religious activity centres, which refer to the location of where the temples stood, did not necessarily signify the administrative or economic centre as well.
 As according to inscriptions, numbers of lands has been awarded a Sima status with portion or the whole of its rice tax revenue was allocated to funding the construction and maintaining the temple.
 Nevertheless, it is quite possible that the Prambanan Plain with high concentration of temples located just few hundred metres away from each other—Sambisari, Kalasan, Sari, Sewu, Lumbung, Prambanan, Plaosan, Sajiwan, Banyunibo, Ratuboko, Barong and Ijo temples—might be the location of the capital of Mataram.
 Other experts argued that the Prambanan area was indeed the religious centre of the kingdom, but was not the administrative centre, while suggesting other locations in Muntilan as the possible political centre of the kingdom.

-Most of the time, the court of the Mataram Kingdom was located in Mataram, possibly located somewhere in Muntilan or the Prambanan Plain near modern Yogyakarta.
+Most of the time, the court of the Mataram kingdom was located in Mataram, possibly located somewhere in Muntilan or the Prambanan Plain near modern Yogyakarta.
 However, during the reign of Rakai Pikatan, the court was moved to Mamrati.
 Later, in the reign of Balitung, the court moved again, this time to Poh Pitu.
 Unlike Mataram, historians have been unable to pinpoint the possible locations of Mamrati and Poh Pitu, although most historians agree that both were located in the Kedu Plain, somewhere around the modern Magelang or Temanggung regencies.
 Later expert suggests that the area in Secang, on the upper Progo river valley in northern Magelang Regency—with relatively high temple density—was possibly the secondary political centre of the kingdom.
 In later Eastern Java period, other centres were mentioned; such as Tamwlang and Watugaluh (near Jombang), also Wwatan (near Madiun).